abulanchuk/javaWebDev/finalproject/README.md

 ## Fushifaru Maldives website
-This web system gives people an opportunity to book some rooms and pay online.
-The hotel has 2 type of rooms: standart, deluxe and suite.
-A butler is attached to each client, which acts as an assistant.
-You can evaluate his work after the rest.
-Also, there is a role of owner who edit information about hotel and control hotel occupancy.
+This web system gives people an opportunity to book accommodation and pay online.
+The hotel has 3 types of rooms: standart, deluxe and suite.
+Every customer will have a personal butler and you can evaluate the quality of his work at the end of your stay.
+Also, there is a role of owner.
+He is responsible for editing the information about the hotel and managing hotel occupancy.

 ###### Guest
 * can sign in;